agileobjects/ReadableExpressions/README.md

     string readable = myExpression.ToReadableString();

+You can optionally maintain explicit generic arguments on method calls where they are implied like so:

+    string readable = myExpression.ToReadableString(c => c.UseExplicitGenericParameters);

 ### Debugger Visualizers
 An installer for a set of Debugger Visualizers which use the extension method for Expressions can be downloaded from [the Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/2d5de770-50e9-4dcf-87e9-ea1ed1b43b68).